oschweitzer/learning-resources/javascript_lesson.md

 ES6 (or ECMAScript 2015) adds the `class` notion to JavaScript.
 It allows to create objects and has function called `constructor()`.

-There is a difference between classes in JavaScript and classes in other programming languge.
+There is a difference between classes in JavaScript and classes in other programming language.
 In other languages, a class is a template, a model representing what an object should be.
 In JavaScript, a class is already an object and we use it to create other object.

 In order to define a prototype of a class with this new syntax, you should use the keyword `extends`, then in the constructor, call the prototype constructor with the `super()` keyword.